KarnbirKhera/CUDA-Vector-Addition/README.md

 - lts__t_sectors_op_read.sum = 1,538,775
 - lts__t_sectors_op_write.sum = 25,000,362

 Lets start with why I thought my theory was correct.
-The 100% hit rate specifically for writes led me to believe that my old theory was true at the time where in either case a hit is always gaurenteed.
+The 100% hit rate specifically for writes led me to believe that my old theory was true at the time where in either case a hit is always guaranteed.
 The reason I believe my theory was wrong because of the latter two data points. <br>

 If my prior theory was correct, for 25,000,362 sector writes, we would have approximately the same number of reads.
 This is because naive vector add is perfectly coalesced where a single warp will request to write 128 bytes, which perfectly fits 4 sectors in the DRAM.
 This means that in my old theory, we should see the same number of reads as the write because each warp will always need to call for new DRAM sectors to modify, but by looking at our data, 1.5M reads is significantly below 25M writes which implies the 1.5M must be some sort of overhead, and not related to the writes done by the L2.